edgedb/rfcs/text/1004-transactions-api.rst

    a per-request basis or vice versa make the read-only flag the session configuration.

-All of these optimizations are seamless for the users.
-And we expect users to trust language bindings to do the optimal thing.
+All of these optimizations would be seamless for the API users, who should trust the language bindings to do the optimal thing.

 Transactions API